dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/1-env-guide-overview.md

 In this guide, we’re going to focus on **deployment environments**, which determine how your project is executed when a **dbt Cloud job executes**.

-Depending on your desired outcome, the number of deployment environments in your dbt Cloud Project will vary!
-Let’s dive in to see how many deployment environments works best for you!
+Depending on your desired outcome, the number of deployment environments in your dbt Cloud Project will vary.
+Let’s dive in to see how many deployment environments works best for you.

 | Setup option | Works well if you | Relative complexity level  |
 | --- | --- | --- |
 | One deployment environment | - only scheduled runs for one set of data object - development branches are merged directly to main | Low |
 | Many Deployment Environments | - feature branches move through several promotion stages | High |

-**One deployment environment** We usually recommended folks start with the basics; having one deployment environment is usually the simplest and most maintainable approach to start.
+**One deployment environment**

+We usually recommended folks start with the basics; having one deployment environment is usually the simplest and most maintainable approach to start.
 This approach works well if:

 - You only need to have **scheduled jobs running in a single environment** within your data warehouse.
 - You use a **single primary branch** and follow a direct promotion (**Dev —> Prod**) strategy

-With this option, you can manage your production deployments and your **[Slim CI jobs](docs/deploy/cloud-ci-job)** to ensure code integrity in one single deployment environment!
+With this option, your production jobs and your [Slim CI jobs](docs/deploy/cloud-ci-job) that ensure code integrity are managed within one single deployment environment.

-**Many deployment environments** This approach adds a bit more complexity and may slow down the development process, but adds a layer of security that can be worth the tradeoff.
+**Many deployment environments**
+This approach adds a bit more complexity and may slow down the development process, but adds a layer of security that can be worth the tradeoff.
 This approach works well if:

 - Your organization maintains **several long-lived git branches** to control how and when changes are tested and promoted to production.
-  - Some orgs follow a **Dev —> QA —>  Prod release cycle** — if that sounds like your org, this approach is probably right for you!
+  - Some orgs follow a **Dev —> QA —>  Prod release cycle** — if that sounds like your org, this approach is probably right for you.
 - The **output of your dbt project is an input to other systems**, and you need to test and validate any changes in a pre-production environment.

-The two options are explored in more details below, including the benefits, trade-offs, the steps required to implement the setup in dbt Cloud!
+The two options are explored in more details below, including the benefits, trade-offs, the steps required to implement the setup in dbt Cloud.